About the European Family Conference

 You will coordinate how to take care of the children aged 11-12 during the conference with others on the team.

-Day Visitors from Poland
+Who Can Register: Day Visitors from Poland

 Saints from Poland have the option of attending the EFC as Day Visitors.
 The saints in this category must also register.
+The registration deadline is the same for Day Visitors as for all other registrants.

-It is not possible for someone of YP age (13 to 18) to attend the conference in this way; all young people in the village must be fully registered in the EYPC.
+• It is NOT possible for someone of YP age (13 to 18) to attend the conference in this way; all young people in the village must be fully registered in the EYPC.

 Who Can Register: Other Visitors